mrichter0/DistributedKAN/README.md

 # DistributedKAN: Distributed Training on Multi-GPUs Using FastKAN Model for Large Datasets

+7-24-24: Added an updated version.
+This includes ensemble averaging, added gradient passing as well as emsemble averaging of the gradients.

 ## Overview
 DistributedKAN leverages the FastKAN model for binary classification on large datasets, achieving superior AUPR values compared to CatBoost.
 Unlike FastKAN, which does not support multiple GPUs, DistributedKAN utilizes a custom server to manage multiple GPUs and handle parameter passing through a ParameterServer.